 Snow and Ice Balls

-If your pet is going on a walk or hike with you where there is lots of snow, ice balls can form between the paw pads.
+If your pet is going on a walk or hike with you where there in snowy areas, ice balls can form between the paw pads.
 This is the number one "complaint" of my dogs who have had lots of hair between the paw pads.
 That hair serves to collect the snow and form a nice hard ice ball.
 Difficult to walk on.

 This can be helped by trimming the hair a bit and even applying a small amount of petroleum jelly or olive oil to the area prior to the walk.
 Be sure to use an edible ointment/oil, as dogs often lick their feet and ingest what was applied.